Merseyrail to run limited service during train strikes

+Services on all lines will be affected and there will be no replacement bus service during Saturday’s 24hr strike.

-Network Rail workers across the North West are taking part in a huge national strike action this week as over 40,000 staff walkout in a dispute over pay and safety.
+Network Rail workers across the North West are taking part in a huge national strike action this weekend as over 40,000 staff walkout in a dispute over pay and safety.

 Members of the National Union of Rail, Maritime and Transport Workers (RMT) voted in favour of strike action across Network Rail and 14 train operating companies.